 Public health is devolved in Scotland, Wales and Northern Ireland.
 This guidance should be considered alongside local public health and safety requirements.
 Owners/operators of playgrounds and outdoor gyms in Scotland, Wales and Northern Ireland should refer to guidance and regulations prepared by the Northern Ireland Executive, the Scottish Government and the Welsh Government.

 What do we mean by playgrounds

 Playgrounds are defined as:

 outdoor structures designed for children to play in or on.
 They may include equipment such as slides, monkey bars, climbing frames, activity towers, swings, spring rockers, see saws and sandpits.

 An outdoor space containing exercise fixtures and/or machines.

-Owners and operators responsible for playgrounds and outdoor gyms will have discretion over when they consider it safe to open for activity permitted by legislation, and may decide to keep these areas closed should they feel they are not able to facilitate their safe usage.
-It is recognised that owners and operators will require time to prepare for the safe reopening of playgrounds/outdoor gyms.
+Owners and operators responsible for outdoor playgrounds will have discretion over whether they consider it safe to open for activity permitted by legislation, and may decide to keep these areas closed should they feel they are not able to facilitate their safe usage.

 2. Purpose of this guidance